Perkedel/HexagonEngine/README.md

 Sounds fantasy, right? but

 then finally, we've met a girl named Godette.
-She brought us to her house and we experienced the house and it's really comfortable. it has features we need and covered in an intuitive way.
+She brought us to her house.
+We experienced the house and it's really comfortable. it has features we need and covered in an intuitive way.

 After we followed the tutorial, we finally declared that Godot Engine will be our forever home to its improbable demise.